PrivateCaptcha/docs/content/docs/tutorials/complete-example.md

 ![Bare form](/images/tutorials/e2e-local/bare-form.png)

-Now let's make this form available on the internet (as we need a domain name for captcha widget to work).

-### Making this server available publicly
+{{% details title="(optional) Making this server available publicly" closed="true" %}}

-We will use [ngrok](https://ngrok.com/) for this purpose, but you can use any compatible solution, such as [CloudFlare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) or even reverse SSH tunnel from your own server.
+We can use [ngrok](https://ngrok.com/) for this purpose, but you can use any compatible solution, such as [CloudFlare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) or even reverse SSH tunnel from your own server.

 ```bash
 # run ngrok to our previously exposed port 8081